metno/MET_SAR-Doppler_User_Guide/README.md

 User guide for SAR Doppler data.

-To find the ipynb (jupyter notebook) files go notebooks.
+To find the ipynb (jupyter notebook) files go to the notebooks folder.

 To find the HTML files for the different Jupyter notebooks that collectively constitute the user guide, go to _build/html/notebooks and select your desired notebook.